 - Notice in the local newspaper/s (Usually for larger developments)

 If you feel that you are affected by a proposed development, it is recommended that you endeavour to view plans within the advertising period stated on the notice (on site or received in the mail).
-All advertised plans are placed on Council's website for the required notice period.
+All advertised plans are placed on Council's advertising register for the required notice period.

-Alternatively you can visit the City Development department at Level 1, 1230 Nepean Highway, Cheltenham between the hours of 8:30am and 5:00pm where plans will be available for public view during the time period stated on the notice of application.
+Alternatively you can visit the City Development counter at 1230 Nepean Highway, Cheltenham between the hours of 8.30am-5pm where plans will be available for public view until a decision is decided.
 If you have any questions or queries in relation to any proposed development, the planning officer on duty will be able to assist.